 The Modified Romberg Balance test involves standing with eyes closed and head tilted back.
-Naturally, the sooner people lose balance, the poorer their balance.
-However, the test has never been validated for any purpose.
-But performance is associated with age.
+The sooner people lose balance, the poorer their balance.
+But the test has never been validated for any purpose.
+Yet performance is linked with age.
 The older the person, the poorer the balance.

-In addition, the test has never been standardized.
-Therefore, officers can administer it any way they choose.
+Also the test has never been standardized.
+As a result, officers can administer it any way they choose.
 They may give any directions they want.
 There are no guidelines for passing or failing.
 Officers themselves decide decide whether or not the person they suspect is drugged.
 This lack of standardization makes the results even less useful in detecting drugged driving.

 The Finger-to-Nose test examines balance and coordination.
 The officer tells drivers to stand with feet touching together with arms at sides, eyes closed, head tilted back.
 Then the officer tells them is to touch their nose with the tip of their right and left index fingers.